vinc/vinc.cc/src/conlangs/faeke.html.md

 # Faeke

-Faeke is a constructed language inspired [Polynesian languages][1].
+Faeke is a constructed language inspired by [Polynesian languages][1].

 It is a work in progress.